In-patient luxury rehab center in Thailand

 6. Shared psychotic disorder

 Symptoms of a shared psychotic disorder depend on the specific diagnosis of the primary.
 The disorder mainly includes delusions, but the secondary develops them gradually.
 In addition to this symptom, the affected individuals are paranoid, fearful, and suspicious of others.
-They can also be angry and defensive.
+They are typically angry and defensive, too.

-Since neither of the affected persons is aware what they believe isn’t true, the disorder can affect how they behave.
-The effects of this disorder may extend to problems with physical health due to high levels of cortisol (stress hormone).
+Since neither of the affected persons is aware that what they believe isn’t true, the disorder affects how they behave.
+The effects of this disorder extend to problems with physical health due to high levels of cortisol (stress hormone).
 Other effects include anxiety, depression, and struggles with aspects of daily living.

 The biggest difference between this and other psychotic disorders is that shared psychotic disorder affects two or more people.
 One person has a specific psychotic illness, whereas the other develops delusions.